mjoblin/neotiles/docs/pages/installation.rst

 -------------------------------

 You'll need to follow the instructions for installing the `neopixel libraries`_ and/or the `RGB matrix libraries`_ before you can run any neotiles code.
+This usually involves cloning a git repository, running some ``make`` commands, and then running a ``python setup.py install`` in the python subdirectory of the cloned repo.
+If you're using an RGB matrix then you probably also need to ``pip install Pillow``.

 Disabling audio
 ---------------